Panthers vs. Hurricanes: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 3

 Panthers Betting Insights

-- The Panthers have been favored on the moneyline 63 times this season, and have gone 34-29 in those games.
+- The Panthers have been favored on the moneyline 63 times this season, and have finished 34-29 in those games.

-- The Panthers have an implied moneyline win probability of 53.5% in this matchup.
+- The Panthers have an implied moneyline win probability of 53.5% in this game.

 Panthers vs Hurricanes Additional Info